 - Research Resources Fact Sheet (PDF, 275 KB)

 Ashley Wilder Smith

 Dr. Smith earned her MS and PhD degrees in Health Psychology in 1999 and 2002, respectively, from the University of Pittsburgh.
-She recently completed an NCI Cancer Prevention Fellowship, which included earning an MPH in Epidemiology, also from the University of Pittsburgh.
-Dr. Smith is the recipient of awards from the American Psychological Association (1998), the American Society of Preventive Oncology (2004), and a merit award from the NCI Cancer Prevention Fellowship (2005).
+She completed an NCI Cancer Prevention Fellowship, which included earning an MPH in Epidemiology, also from the University of Pittsburgh.
+Dr. Smith formally joined the Outcomes Research Branch in 2006.
+She is the recipient of several awards for leadership and excellence in research from the NIH as well as awards from the American Psychological Association, the American Society of Preventive Oncology, and the NCI Cancer Prevention Fellowship.